Settling Small Estates (GA)

 See GA Code § 53-2-40 for statute details.

-If a financial institution (such as a bank) holds up to $15K for a decedent, the immediate family members (or the funeral home) can apply to have those funds directly distributed to themselves.
+Alternatively, if there is no will and a given financial institution (such as a bank) holds up to $15K for a decedent, immediate family members (or the funeral home) can request to have those funds directly distributed to themselves.

-- If no surviving spouse, to the children pro rata
+2. If there is no spouse, then to the children equally

-- If no surviving spouse or children, then to the father and mother pro rata
+3. If there are no children, then to the father and mother equally

 See GA Code § 7-1-239.